pfieffer/OneSignalPN/README.md

 [![Screenshot_20171216-212244.jpg](https://s7.postimg.org/7k1w41ntn/Screenshot_20171216-212244.jpg)](https://postimg.org/image/89kogeod3/)

 ### Installation ###
-* Since the Android app does not do much I'll straightly show you the     `app/build.gradle` , `AppController` which is a singleton class and the `AndroidManifest.xml ` which will help you setup OneSignal PN on android.
+* Since the Android app does not do much I'll straightly show you the     `app/build.gradle` , `AppController` which is a class that extends `Application` class and the `AndroidManifest.xml ` which will help you setup OneSignal PN on android.
 * But if you want to try this repository's app before you go all on your own.
 Just Clone the repository, change the onesignal app id in  app/build.gradle with your own OneSignal app id and just send a PN from the OneSignal console.

 #### app/build.gradle